LDCC Ride Levels : Something for Everyone.

 Physical Trail Difficulty: This rating is subjective but here are some basic guidelines for rating the physical (fitness) aspect of a mountain bike ride:

-Let’s get the Party Started
+FUN (Let’s get the Party Started)

-MTB : FUN: These rides will be short, 1-2 hours of riding at a reasonable pace that the entire group is capable of keeping up with.
+MTB Fun Rides will be short, 1-2 hours of riding at a reasonable pace that the entire group is capable of keeping up with.
 The group will typically stop at all intersections prior to moving on to the next section.
 These trails will likely have less climbing, and be on hard packed surfaces, and are therefore the least challenging to ride from a fitness standpoint.
 Typically these rides would be on less technically challenging terrain but could be on more technical trails.
 An example would be a session ride, with less climbing and speed, but technically more difficult terrain to focus on skill building.

-Okay… Things are Getting Interesting
+SERIOUS (Okay… Things are Getting Interesting)

-This One Goes to Eleven!
+EPIC (This One Goes to Eleven!)

-MTB : EPIC: These rides are typically 2-3++ hours in length and may also be at a faster pace, have longer/steeper climbs, or more loose surfaces or rougher terrain making the rides more challenging than a SERIOUS ride from a fitness standpoint.
+MTB Epic Rides are typically 2-3++ hours in length and may also be at a faster pace, have longer/steeper climbs, or more loose surfaces or rougher terrain making the rides more challenging than a SERIOUS ride from a fitness standpoint.
 The group will use a spotter at intersections to ensure no riders miss a turn and ensuring that the ride remains as continuous as possible, but will stop periodically to ensure the correct ride order has been defined to maximize rider enjoyment.
 These rides would be on a variety of trail terrains, however expect the rides to be longer, faster, and on more difficult terrain.

 IMBA_Ratings.jpg